 Because food waste constitutes such a large portion of the MSW in Onondaga County and is a material that can be readily composted, OCRRA instituted a commercial food waste composting pilot program in 2009.
 OCRRA employs a technically sound and effective process, called an extended aerated static pile system (EASP), where the food waste is mixed with ground yard waste, covered with finished compost and injected periodically with air via a blower system.
 This system allows the material to maintain aerobic conditions with minimal labor and handling.
 The project has met great success and continues to grow.
 In 2010, some 1,000 tons of commercial food waste were processed at OCRRA's Amboy Compost Site on a minimal foot print, with minimal staffing and investment and without regulatory violation.
-Included in this total are regular deliveries of food waste from Syracuse University's Food Services Department, as well as occasional food waste deliveries from the Syracuse City School District.
+Included in this total are regular deliveries of food waste from Syracuse University's Food Services Department and many local restaurants.
 The EASP system enables OCRRA to process both pre- and post-consumer foods, including meats, and has become a valuable resource for the region's waste diversion and recycling efforts.